DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 The Migration Manager for Scala (MiMa in short) is a tool for diagnosing binary incompatibilities for Scala libraries.
 MiMa allows to compare binary APIs of two already compiled classfiles and reports errors if APIs do not match perfectly.

-MiMa and `@binaryCompatible` complement each other, as `@binaryCompatible` helps to develop APIs that stay compatible across major versions, while MiMa checks that previously published artifacts indeed have the same API.
+MiMa and `@stableABI` complement each other, as `@stableABI` helps to develop APIs that stay compatible across major versions, while MiMa checks that previously published artifacts indeed have the same API.

-`@binaryCompatible` does not compare the currently compiled class or trait against previous version, so introduction of new members won't be prohibited.
+`@stableABI` does not compare the currently compiled class or trait against previous version, so introduction of new members won't be prohibited.
 This is a use-case for MiMa.

 MiMa does not indicate how hard, if possible, would it be to maintain compatibility of a class across future versions of Scala.
 Multiple features of Scala, most notably lazy vals and traits, has been compiled diffently by different Scala versions making porting existing compiled bytecode across versions very hard.
 MiMa will complain retroactively that the new version is incompatible with the old one.
-`@binaryCompatible` will instead indicate at compile time that the old version had used features whose encoding is prone to change.
+`@stableABI` will instead indicate at compile time that the old version had used features whose encoding is prone to change.
 This provides early guidance and warning when designing long-living APIs before they are publicly released.

 ## Compilation scheme ##
 No modification of typer or any existing phase is planned.
 The current proposed scheme introduces a late phase that runs before the very bytecode emission that checks that:
- - classes and traits annotated as  `@binaryCompatible` are on the top level;
+ - classes and traits annotated as  `@stableABI` are on the top level;
- - no non-private members where introduced inside classes and traits annotated as  `@binaryCompatible` by compiler using phase travel;
+ - no non-private members where introduced inside classes and traits annotated as  `@stableABI` by compiler using phase travel;
- - no non-private members inside classes and traits annotated as  `@binaryCompatible` has changed their signature from the one written by developer.
+ - no non-private members inside classes and traits annotated as  `@stableABI` has changed their binary descriptor from the one written by developer.

-The current prototype is implemented for Dotty and supports everything descibed in this SIP.
+The current prototype is implemented for Dotty and supports everything described in this SIP.
 The implementation is simple with less than 50 lines of non-boilerplate code.
 The current implementation has a scope for improvement of error messages that will report domain specific details for disallowed features, but it already prohibits them.